Being a kid is hard enough; but LGBTQ+ students have it even harder.

 I’m sad for that kid that I was.
 I wish adults would have cared, or if they did, I wish they would have spoken up.
 I wish the world had been kinder.

 Now it’s up to us all.
 We can make the world just a little bit better by lending our voices and sticking up for all our kids and colleagues.
 Being an ally is easy at the heart of it.
 It’s about listening, caring, and acting when we can.

 Thank you for caring enough to want to do that.

 Thank you for making this world a little kinder and more tolerable. ❤️

-Update: Some amazing readers (thank-you Anna and Nichole!) sent this great blog with a pretty exhaustive list of resources for LGBTQ+ students which is phenomenal.
-Very worth a bookmark!
-It covers everything from scholarships to discrimination representation and can help you help your students and their families even more. ❤️???????
+Some amazing readers (thank you Anna and Nichole!) sent this great blog with a pretty exhaustive list of resources for LGBTQ+ students.
+It’s totally worth a bookmark!
+It covers everything from scholarships to discrimination representation and can help you help your students and their families even more. ❤️